John H. Mickey: Marriage and family

-He married as his first wife, on September 10, 1867, at Des Moines, Polk County, Iowa, Morinda McCray, born April 8, 1849, at Fayette, Indiana, the daughter of James McCray and Mary Harlan.
+He married as his first wife, on September 10, 1867, at Des Moines, Iowa, Morinda McCray, born April 8, 1849, at Fayette, Indiana, the daughter of James McCray and Mary Harlan.
 She died on December 23, 1886, at Osceola, Polk County, Nebraska and is buried in Osceola Cemetery.
 John and Morinda were the parents of 5 children.

 He married, as his second wife, on December 8, 1887, at the Methodist Episcopal Church in Osceola, Polk County, Nebraska, Flora Cinderella Campbell, the daughter of Benjamin Crawford Campbell and Elizabeth Ann Scott.
 She was born on November 16, 1861, in Iowa and died on January 16, 1938, at Osceola, Nebraska.
 She is buried next to her husband in Osceola Cemetery.
 John and Flora were the parents of 4 children.

 Mickey's house in Osceola is listed in the National Register of Historic Places.
 It is now part of the Polk County Historical Society Museum.

 Career

 He moved with his young bride and child to Polk County, Nebraska, arrived on September 3, 1868, and homesteaded.
 He moved to the town of Osceola in 1872.

 In May 1879, the Osceola Bank, with a capital stock of $5,000 was opened by Mr. Mickey.
-Ever since its organization Mr. Mickey has been its president.
 During the financial stringency of 1893, when financial institutions throughout the country were threatened with disaster, Mr. Mickey's bank survived the storm and was the means of assisting many of the business houses and farmers of Polk county in maintaining such credit as enabled them to survive during the depressed times.